-We provide Black and Latinx job seekers and small business owners with training, resources, and hands-on coaching to help them succeed and grow.
+We provide Black and Latino job seekers and small business owners with training, resources, and hands-on coaching to help them succeed and grow.

 Together with organizations like the U.S. Black Chamber of Commerce, the Hispanic Federation, and more, we’re working to connect with and expand economic opportunity for communities of color.